Skip to main content

 Strategy 3: Use an AI Answering Service

 This is where the game has changed.
-AI answering services pick up every call, 24/7, and handle them intelligently — capturing caller info, understanding urgency, and even dispatching for emergencies.
+AI answering services help cover more calls, 24/7, and handle them intelligently, capturing caller info, understanding urgency, and routing emergencies for fast follow-up.

 Unlike a voicemail box, an AI answering service: